Tuesday, April 29, 2025

 • By linking complex information to familiar concepts, the brain processes it more efficiently.

-• This helps reduce mental effort when trying to recall facts.
+• This helps reduce mental effort when recalling facts.

 4. Encourages Storytelling and Context 📖